keith-ratcliffe/cloud-basher/_docs-latest/tour/query-basics.md

 <div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note:</b> Most query
-examples in the guided tour will utilize the quickstart's **datawaveQuery** [function](../getting-started/quickstart-reference#datawave-web-functions).
+examples in the guided tour will utilize the quickstart's **[datawaveQuery](../getting-started/quickstart-reference#datawave-web-functions)** function.
 It provides a curl-based client that streamlines your interactions with the Query API and sets reasonable defaults for most parameters.
 Query parameters can also be easily added and/or overridden.
 <br/><br/>Use **`datawaveQuery --help`** for assistance<br/><br/>
-More importantly, in order to demonstrate Query API usage, each example below will display the key aspects of actual curl command used and also display the web service response
+More importantly, in order to demonstrate Query API usage, each example below will display the key aspects of the actual curl command used and also display the web service response
 </div>

 <ul id="profileTabs" class="nav nav-tabs">